 Left Click on title to play MP3 or thumbnail to View full size cover with MP3 Player.

-I am nearing completion on my huge 2014/2015 site overhaul.
-The CD, to which I am hoping to add downloads, is the last section to undergo that upgrade, so please have patience.
-By mid-summer of 2015 the NEW RagPiano.com will be complete.
-Much of the change is reflected in the rather substantial increase of composer biographies in the Resources section
+I am currently overhauling the antiquated search engine for the site, and installing it in more locations for easier access.
+It will evolve into something more soon, but is a darn sight faster than the previous one.
+Still tweaking, so have patience on appearance, but the results are much more focused.
+The CD store, to which I am hoping to add downloads, is the last section to undergo an upgrade, so please have patience on that as well.
+By late summer of 2015 the NEW RagPiano.com will be complete.
+Much of the change is already reflected in the rather substantial increase of composer biographies in the Resources section

-, plus additional updated information on existing ones, all starting at Male Composer Biographies
+, plus additional updated information on existing ones, and some minor grammar/spelling corrections, all starting at Male Composer Biographies

 NEW CD RELEASE: I am continuing my "Z" series, which to date has yielded RAGZ, BLUZ, TANGOZ and DUETZ.
 The 2015 offering will be STRIDZ, due out very soon.